Ridwan05/Deploy-LAMP-Stack-with-Ansible/ReadMe.md

-# Deploy LAMP Stach with Ansible
+# Deploy LAMP Stack with Ansible

 ### In this project, I deployed Laravel app with Ansible